InfinityDevFlo/CloudNet-MongoDB/README.md

 - Stop Cloudnet
 - Download or Paste the module into the modules directory
+- Start the Cloud
-- Start the Cloud and follow the instructions of the Installer
+- Edit the Config and change the database in the local/registry file to "mongodb"
+- Restart the Cloud

 Then you're done and CloudNet uses Mongo Databases

+## Docker

+If you use Docker you can choose the following environment variable instead of config

+    - CLOUDNET_MONGODB_HOS
+    - CLOUDNET_MONGODB_PORT
+    - CLOUDNET_MONGODB_USER
+    - CLOUDNET_MONGODB_PASSWORD
+    - CLOUDNET_MONGODB_DATABASE
+    - CLOUDNET_MONGODB_AUTHMECHANISM
+    - CLOUDNET_MONGODB_AUTHDB

 <div align="center">
     <h1 style="color:#154444">Other Links:</h1>